Caprese Stuffed Chicken with Balsamic Glaze

 4. Step: Place 4 toothpicks into the open side of the chicken diagonally to keep the filling from falling out.

-7. Step: Add the chicken and pan sear for 2 minutes on each side.
+7. Step: Add the chicken and pan sear for 2 minutes on each side, being careful when flipping.

-8. Step: Place each chicken breast in a 9 x 13 casserole dish (if using cast iron pan, you can place it directly in the oven).
+8. Step: Place each chicken breast in a 9 x 13 casserole dish (if using a cast-iron pan, you can place it directly in the oven).

-10. Step: Pour the mixture over top of the chicken.
+10. Step: Pour the mixture over the top of the chicken.

 12. Step: Drizzle with extra balsamic juice.